 SEYC is a student organization sponsored by the Maryland Association for the Education of Young Children (MDAEYC), an affiliate of the National Association for the Education of Young Children (NAEYC).

 Through various leadership and community service activities, this group emphasizes advocacy for high-quality early childhood education.
 They seek to improve the professional practice by promoting excellence in early childhood education and valuing the importance and diversity of children's families and communities.

 The department offers the Marie Davidson scholarship to two undergraduate Early Childhood Education majors each year.
 In addition, the College of Education offers a number of other scholarships.
 Please visit www.education.umd.edu/studentinfo/scholarships.html for more information.

 The Office of Student Financial Aid (OSFA) administers all types of federal, state and institutional financial assistance programs and, in cooperation with other university offices, participates in the awarding of scholarships to deserving students.
 For information, visit: www.financialaid.umd.edu .

 Awards and Recognition

-Early Childhood majors are eligible for the Ordwein Scholarship.
+Early Childhood majors are eligible for the Ordwein Scholarship and the Marie Davidson Award.
 Information is available in the Office of Student Services, Room 1204, Benjamin.